Michael Meyer

 Managed services product strategy and client solutions leadership, AHEAD

-Managed-services strategy, governance frameworks, acquisition integration, AIOps, observability, knowledge systems, and client-solution motions across enterprise accounts.
+Managed-services strategy across client solutions, acquisition integration, AIOps, observability, knowledge systems, and enterprise account work.

 2012 to 2021